aptos-labs/aptos-ts-sdk/README.md

 ## Documentation and examples

-- For reference documenation, check out the [API reference documentation](https://aptos-labs.github.io/aptos-ts-sdk/) for the associated version.
+- For reference documentation, check out the [API reference documentation](https://aptos-labs.github.io/aptos-ts-sdk/) for the associated version.
 - For in-depth examples, check out the [examples](./examples) folder with ready-made `package.json` files to get you going quickly!

 ### Testing